Tensa53/tensa53.github.io/_projects/commons_project.md

 importance: 3
 ---

-<a href="https://github.com/Tensa53/commons-net">Commons-net</a> Dependability is analysis that we conduct on this
+<a href="https://github.com/Tensa53/commons-net">Commons-net</a> Dependability is an analysis that we conduct on this
 library in order to improve the dependability properties and more in general the quality of the project.

-The main activity we have completed are:
+The main activities we have completed are:

 - **Sonarcloud Analysis**: We have executed the Sonarcloud tool in order to obtain the affected issues count about the library;